 A consolidated summary of the schedule of bores that are required to be monitored as part of this GMCP is provided in Table 3.
 Along with the bores identified for monitoring, the table provides key details relating to the bores' physical attributes and parameters to be monitored.
-The locations of the monitoring bores are shown on Figure 1.
-The following sections of the GMCP provide the monitoring schedules (frequency and trigger levels) for the bores.
-The monitoring schedule comprises three components:
+The locations of the monitoring bores are shown on Figure 15.

+The following sections of the GMCP provide the monitoring schedules (frequency and trigger levels) for the bores

+The monitoring schedule comprises four components:

-- Two sentinel monitoring sites along the coastal margin, seaward of areas where abstraction is concentrated.
+- Three sentinel bores located along the coastal margin seaward of areas where abstraction is concentrated.
 The sentinel bores will provide the primary reference sites for monitoring and management of potential saline intrusion effects.
-Each sentinel bore will comprise two piezometers, accessing the shallow unconfined aquifer and the deep shellbed aquifer respectively.
-Instrumentation in each piezometer will enable continuous monitoring of groundwater levels and electrical conductivity (EC), and provide for telemetry of monitoring data to the Council. - Manual monitoring of groundwater levels in the unconfined and shellbed aquifers on a monthly basis at selected locations inland of Pukenui and in the Waihopo area.
-This monitoring will be undertaken either in existing bores (if suitable sites can be identified and access obtained) or in new piezometers.
-These sites will enable ongoing monitoring of groundwater levels and provide data to characterise both localised and cumulative drawdown in response to abstraction and be used to inform the staged implementation process. - Measurement of salinity indicators on a quarterly basis in each piezometer at the two sentinel bores, augmented by an additional monitoring bore in the Waihopo area.
+Each sentinel bore will comprise two piezometers accessing the shallow unconfined aquifer and the deep shellbed aquifer respectively.
+Instrumentation in each piezometer will enable continuous monitoring of groundwater levels and electrical conductivity (EC), and provide for telemetry of monitoring data to the Council.
+All sentinel monitoring bores listed in Table 6 will be installed prior to the exercise of the consents. - An existing NRC piezometer with a long monitoring record (Lake Heather No. 1 (105 m)) will be the primary reference site for management of cumulative well interference effects.
+Instrumentation in the piezometer will enable continuous monitoring of groundwater levels and provide for telemetry of monitoring data to NRC. - Manual monitoring of groundwater levels on a monthly basis in existing compliance monitoring bores on Sweetwater Station, along with an existing NRC piezometer at Lake Heather (Lake Heather No. 1 (29 m)) and a private bore at Sweetwater Nursery (LOC.201424).
+These sites will provide ongoing monitoring of groundwater levels and provide data to characterise both localised and cumulative drawdown in response to abstraction and be used to inform the staged implementation process. - Measurement of salinity indicators on a quarterly basis in each piezometer at the three sentinel bores, augmented by an additional monitoring bore at Waipapakauri Beach (if access to a suitable existing bore can be established).
 These sites will be monitored on a quarterly basis for the parameters listed in Table 2 and provide a secondary baseline to characterise any changes in aquifer salinity along the coastal margin.

 The locations of the production bores in Table 3 are also shown in Figure 1.
 An error accuracy level of +/- 50 metres is applicable to these bore locations.
-Any differentiation in the location by greater than 50 metres will result in a requirement for an application to the Council for a change of consent condition pursuant to Section 127 of the Resource Management Act 1991 (RMA).
+Any differentiation in their locations by greater than 50 metres will result in a requirement for an application to the Council for a change of consent condition pursuant to Section 127 of the Resource Management Act 1991 (RMA).
 Assessment of the effects on the environment of the change will be required pursuant to Schedule 4 of the RMA.